evertonpontes/evertonpontes/README.md

 # Hey welcome to my < GitHub >👋

-- 👋 Hi, I’m @evertonpontes
+- 👋 Hi, I’m Everton Pontes
-- 👀 I’m interested in programin
+- 😲 I’m currently learning python, javaScript and ReactJs
-- 🌱 I’m currently learning python and js
+- 📞 If you want to contact me, see my social medias on link below

 <div>
   <a href="https://github.com/evertonpontes" />